 Cutting out Your Components

-Eventually, what you should end up with, is a file with multiple layers, each layer being one component of the pattern that you want to create.
-You can do this with one or two pieces, or several, depending on how you want your finished piece to look, and what picture you have in your mind to work to.
+Eventually, you will have a file with multiple layers.
+Each layer being one component of the pattern that you want to create.
+You can do this with one or two pieces, or several.
+It depends on how you want your finished piece to look.

 How to Make a Repeating Pattern

-Now that we have the components open, we need to start on bringing those into one file and arranging them, then making sure that they will repeat properly.
+Now that we have the components open, we need to start on bringing those into one file and arranging them.
+Then we make sure that they will repeat properly.
 This can be done in a few steps, as outlined below.

 Create your canvas

 Create a new canvas within Photoshop, by simply selecting ‘New’ from the ‘File’ menu.
 This canvas will represent one tile or one ‘repeat’ of your pattern.
-For example, if your pattern is a simple picture of a bee repeated, then this tile would have the bee on it, or if it is a bee, as well as a honeypot and a honeycomb, it would have that on it.
+For example, if your pattern is a bee repeated, then this tile would have the bee on it.
+Or if it is a bee, as well as a honeypot and a honeycomb, it would have that on it.

-You can choose the size that you want the canvas to be, it doesn’t even have to be square, but it certainly makes it easier if it is.
-Remember the bigger the tile, the fewer times it will repeat, 100 x 100 pixels, would be repeated four times on a 200 x 200-pixel background, whereas 50 x 50 pixels would repeat eight times on the same sized background.
-Always make sure that you create the canvas with a transparent background, which you will be able to see on your canvas by the checkerboard effect, rather than a plain white background.
+You can choose the size that you want the canvas to be.
+It doesn’t even have to be square, but it certainly makes it easier if it is.
+Remember: the bigger the tile, the fewer times it will repeat.
+100 x 100 pixels would be repeated four times on a 200 x 200-pixel background.
+Whereas 50 x 50 pixels would repeat eight times on the same sized background.
+Always make sure that you create the canvas with a transparent background.
+You will be able to see this on your canvas by the checkerboard effect, rather than a plain white background.